• Home

 Those cancellations—including in key hubs such as Dubai, Abu Dhabi, and Doha—have stranded hundreds of thousands of travelers in the area.
 While some await government-organized repatriation flights to bring them home, others are willing to spend more than $200,000 for chartered flights to Europe from Dubai.

-MSC Cruise said on Thursday it would charter five flights, each carrying about 1,000 passengers, to repatriate its guests on the MSC Euribia, a 6,300-person capacity ship which remained docked in Dubai as a result of the conflict.
+MSC Cruises said on Thursday it would charter five flights, each carrying about 1,000 passengers, to repatriate its guests on the MSC Euribia, a 6,300-person capacity ship which remained docked in Dubai as a result of the conflict.
 The cruise line announced earlier in the week it would cancel its three remaining sailings from Dubai in March.

 “We understand that this will be disappointing, but we are sure that guests impacted will understand this decision,” the company said in a statement.

-Taken together, these disruptions to global travel are among the largest the industry—worth $11.7 trillion according to the World Travel & Tourism Council—has seen.
+Taken together, these disruptions to global travel are among the largest the industry—worth $11.7 trillion, according to the World Travel & Tourism Council—has seen.

-“We have not seen anything like this ever outside of, frankly, the Covid pandemic, and that was very different.
+“We have not seen anything like this ever outside of, frankly, the COVID pandemic, and that was very different.
 That was a health-related issue, and where travel was prohibited,” Henry Harteveldt, founder of travel consultancy Atmosphere Research Group, told Fortune.
 “This is obviously a war, a military conflict, and this has destabilized travel on the six populated continents of the earth.”

 Disrupting the $12 trillion travel industry